tonygilkerson/OpsDoc/docs/cicd/jx-toolkit26.md

 **GitBash tweak**

 To get the `gcloud` command to work in gitbash I had to add python to the path.
-If this does not work you can try just running the command in PS.
+If this does not work you can try just running the command in PowerShell.

 ```bash
 cd